 The controversial decision to disconnect Russia from SWIFT (Worldwide Interbank Financial Telecommunication), which connects more than 10,000 financial institutions providing services related to the execution of financial transactions and payments between banks.

-Russian Central Bank has already an alternative the Financial Message Transfer System (FMTS), developed in 2014 after the Ukraine crisis.
+Russian Central Bank has already an alternative, to the Financial Message Transfer System (FMTS), developed in 2014 after the Ukraine crisis.
 Nevertheless, FMTS includes only 400 users that are mainly Russian and Belarusian banks, which will not help Russia to prop up in the international payment area.

 Financial technology sector can play a critical role in this geopolitical crisis by put in motion projects and initiatives to help the Ukrainian and Russian citizens impacted by the war.
 Below, we enlist some of these initiatives already launched.